 From 2007 to 2011, Manfred Honeck was Music Director of the Staatsoper Stuttgart where he conducted premieres including Berlioz's Les Troyens, Mozart's Idomeneo, Verdi's Aida, Richard Strauss's Rosenkavalier, Poulenc's Dialogues des Carmélites and Wagner's Lohengrin and Parsifal as well as numerous symphonic concerts.
 His operatic guest appearances include Semperoper Dresden, Komische Oper Berlin, Théâtre de la Monnaie in Brussels, Royal Opera of Copenhagen, the White Nights Festival in St. Petersburg and the Salzburg Festival.

-Conductor MANFRED HONECK was born in Austria and studied music at the Academy of Music in Vienna.
-Several years of experience as a member of the Vienna Philharmonic and the Vienna State Opera Orchestra as well as conductor of Vienna’s Jeunesse Orchestra have given his conducting a distinctive stamp.
+Born in Austria, Manfred Honeck received his musical training at the Academy of Music in Vienna.
+Many years of experience as a member of the Vienna Philharmonic and the Vienna State Opera Orchestra and at the helm of the Vienna Jeunesse Orchestra have given his conducting a distinctive stamp.